hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Full support does not mean:

 - Every TFLite or TOSA operator.
+- Every YOLO or MobileNet version, input resolution, detection head, or optional block.
+Support is claimed for named model artifacts in the release corpus and for additional artifacts proven to use the same validated contracts.
 - Floating-point inference.
 - Dynamic shapes or dynamic allocation in firmware.
 - Arbitrary kernel, stride, dilation, or padding values beyond RTL limits.
 - Generic Softmax, GELU, NMS, or control flow without a verified software kernel.
 - Five-cluster scheduling, because the five-cluster top level is still planned.
 - Modifying RTL to make a model compilable.

+### 3.1.
+Target Model Corpus and Expansion Policy

+The release corpus, rather than the frontend operator catalog, defines scope.
+It must contain at least one selected full-size YOLO graph and one selected full-size MobileNet graph, with model hashes, input shapes, quantization metadata, and an operator-instance inventory checked into test data or generated reproducibly.
+Micro-MobileNet and Micro-YOLO remain fast regression and PMU baselines; they do not define feature completeness.

+Expected recurring patterns include:

+- YOLO: Conv plus fused activation, C2f/bottleneck residual Add, SPPF-style MaxPool, nearest-neighbor upsample, channel Concat, detection heads, and only the post-processing patterns included in the selected deployable artifact.
+- MobileNet: pointwise and depthwise Conv, fused ReLU/ReLU6, residual Add, and global average pool.
+Hard-Swish and squeeze-excitation are required only when the selected MobileNet artifact contains them.

+For every unsupported node discovered in that corpus:

+1. Prefer an existing RTL primitive, compiler fusion, layout view, or quantization canonicalization.
+2. Add a constrained runtime or Spatz kernel only for a recurring model pattern with byte-exact tests and an acceptable measured cost.
+3. Extend the command ABI only when existing commands cannot describe that model-required lowering.
+4. Do not extend RTL for generic TFLite semantics.
+Any future RTL proposal must be justified separately by a selected-model correctness or performance gap.
+5. Reject all unvalidated shapes, broadcasts, quantization forms, and operator variants explicitly; do not silently route them through a generic firmware loop.

+The generic firmware image is model-independent packaging and dispatch.
+It does not imply generic implementations of every frontend operator.

 ## 4. Current `neural-compiler` Architecture